jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 MOI defines some commonly used sets, but the interface is extensible to other sets recognized by the solver.
 [Describe currently supported sets.]

-## Instances and solvers
+## Instances

 An **Instance** ([`AbstractInstance`](@ref MathOptInterface.AbstractInstance)) is a representation of a concrete instance of an optimization problem, i.e., with all data specified.
 Instances are either **standalone instances** or **solver instances**:

 - A **Standalone Instance** ([`AbstractStandaloneInstance`](@ref MathOptInterface.AbstractSolverInstance)) is unattached to any particular solver.
 It is simply a type that stores the data for an instance, which may be used for reading or writing optimization problems to files or manipulating a problem before providing it to a solver.
 The [MathOptInterfaceUtilities](https://github.com/JuliaOpt/MathOptInterfaceUtilities.jl) package provides an implementation of a standalone instance.

 - A **Solver Instance** ([`AbstractSolverInstance`](@ref MathOptInterface.AbstractSolverInstance)) should be understood as the representation of an instance of an optimization problem *loaded in the solver's API*.
 That is, the instance data is often (i.e., whenever possible) stored exclusively in the external API, not duplicated in the MOI translation layer (called the *MOI wrapper*).
 Hence, the ability to modify data in a solver instance depends on whether the solver's own API supports such modifications.
+Solver instances were designed to allow efficient incremental instance construction and modification, e.g., when solving in a loop.

 Instances share a common API for constructing the problem and querying its data.
 Solver instances, additionally, provide methods to solve the attached instance and query the results.

-A **Solver** ([`AbstractSolver`](@ref MathOptInterface.AbstractSolver)) is a "factory" used to specify solver-specific parameters (e.g., algorithmic parameters, license keys, etc.) and create new solver instances.
-These are typically very lightweight objects.

 Through the rest of the manual, `instance` is used as a generic solver instance.

+[Discuss how instances are constructed, solver parameters.]

 ## Variables

-MOI has a concept of a scalar variable (only).
+All variables in MOI are scalar variables.
 New scalar variables are created with [`addvariable!`](@ref MathOptInterface.addvariable!) or [`addvariables!`](@ref MathOptInterface.addvariables!), which return a [`VariableReference`](@ref MathOptInterface.VariableReference) or `Vector{VariableReference}` respectively.
 Integer indices are never used to reference variables.

 One uses `VariableReference` objects to set and get variable attributes.
 For example, the [`VariablePrimalStart`](@ref MathOptInterface.VariablePrimalStart) attribute is used to provide an initial starting point for a variable or collection of variables: